「featured」タグアーカイブ

 Contents and bringing

-Planting seedlings by hands.
+Weeding by hands.
 Will be cancelled only in stormy condition.
 Bring your own lunch for Saturday, and water during activities.
 Clothings may get muddy.
 Insect repellent, a hat/cap.
 We recommend to come into the paddy with bare feet to feel the soil directly.
 Beach sandals are useful to wash your feet in a stream.
 More information will be provided for those whose participation is confirmed.

 定員 Limit of participants.